 Larimer County welcomes and encourages public participation in its planning review processes.
 You may submit comments to the county, as well as participate in scheduled neighborhood meetings and public hearings through the Neighborhood Input Process.

 Application materials submitted for review are public records, and you have the right to review those materials at the Planning Department office during regular business hours.
-Information about applications that have been submitted for review can also be accessed on the county website on the Current Applications page.
+Information about applications that have been submitted for review can also be accessed on the county website on the Pending Case Map page.

 The members of boards who make decisions on land use applications consider all of the information that is presented, including public comments for or against a proposed development.
 The Larimer County Land Use Code contains review criteria for each of the various types of land use applications.
 There are some review criteria that call for judgment on the part of the board members; for example, when the review criteria is "compatibility".
 Under law, the Board of County Commissioners and any advisory board must use only those listed review criteria as reasons to approve or deny a given application.